 A question that arises here is this; which amount of cash (or property valued at which tune) that the applicant will be required to deposit if granted bail?
-As the applicant stand charged jointly with other two, they are thus, entitled to benefit from "the Principle of sharing".
-This principle was promulgated by the CAT in the case of Silvester Hillu Dawi and
+As the applicant stand charged alone, he cannot benefit from "the Principle of sharing".
+This principle was promulgated by the CAT in the case of Silvester Hillu Dawi and another v.
+DPP, Criminal Appeal No. 250 of 2006, CAT, at Dar es Salaam (unreported).

-Salaam (unreported).
 It guides that, where more than one person are charged with an offence of the nature mentioned above, then the amount to be deposited as bail condition should be shared among the accused persons for purposes of bail.
+The law require the applicant to deposit half of the amount value of the subject matter.

 It follows thus that, by simple arithmetic, half of the amount involved in the charge sheet (i.e. Tshs.
-34,785,000/= mentioned above) is Tshs.
-17,392,500/= (seventeen million, three Hundred and Ninety two Thousand and seven and five hundred).
-When one equally divides this amount to the three accused persons according to the above highlighted principle of sharing, each of them shall be required to deposit Tshs 5,797,500/= (Five million, seven thousand and ninety seven and five hundred only).

-Due to the above reasons, I find that, the applicants are entitled to the prayed bail.
+35, 000,000/= mentioned above) is Tshs.
+17,500,000/= (seventeen million, five Hundred thousand only.)Due to the above reasons, I find that, the applicant is entitled to the prayed bail.
 I accordingly, grant bail to the applicants on the following conditions which are mandatory as per section 36 (5) (a)-(d) of the EOCCA:

-- a) That, the applicant shall deposit cash Tshs.5, 797,500/= (Five million, seven thousand and ninety seven and five hundred only) or property worth that sum.
-Each applicant will have with two sureties (each) will sign bond at the like sum. - b) The applicant' sureties must be residents of Rukwa Region which is the geographical jurisdiction of the lower court.
+(a) That, the applicant shall deposit cash Tshs 17.500, 000/= (seventeen million, five Hundred thousand only.) or property worth that sum.
+The applicant will have with two sureties (each) will sign bond at the like sum.

+(b)The applicant' sureties must be residents of Katavi Region which is the geographical jurisdiction of the lower court.

-- c) In case the applicant will opt to deposit immovable properties in compliance with the condition set above, it shall be sufficient for them to deposit title deeds accompanied with valuation reports.
-If the title deeds will not be available, they shall adduce sufficient evidence to prove that their respective immovable properties actually exist; including valuation report showing the value of the property. - d) That, the applicant shall appear before the lower court on specified dates, time and place. - e) He shall also surrender their respective passport or any other travel documents (if any) to the Deputy Registrar of the High Court, and - f) He is restricted from travelling outside Rukwa Region (being the territorial jurisdiction of the lower court), unless written leave is granted by the Deputy Registrar who will serve a copy of the said leave to the lower court.
+(c) In case the applicant will opt to deposit immovable properties in compliance with the condition set above, it shall be sufficient for him to deposit title deeds accompanied with valuation reports.
+If the title deeds will not be available, he shall adduce sufficient evidence to prove that the respective immovable properties actually exist; including valuation report showing the value of the properties.

+(d) That, the applicant shall appear before the lower court on specified dates, time and place.

+(e) He shall also surrender his respective passport or any other travel documents (if any) to the District Magistrate In charge of Mlele District Court, and

-The sureties envisaged under the conditions of bail set above shall be approved by the Deputy Registrar of this court.
+(f) He is restricted from travelling outside Katavi Region (being the territorial jurisdiction of the lower court), unless written leave is granted by the District court Magistrate In charge who will serve a copy of the said leave to the lower court.
+The sureties envisaged under the conditions of bail set above shall be approved by the District court Magistrate in charge court.
 It is so ordered.

 D.B.
-NDUNGURU
+NDL